alexjercan/alexjercan.github.io/_setup/editor.md

 but you can change the target of the `find` command (you can even use multiple folders, and change the depth).
 The important thing is to use fzf to quickly go through projects and filter for the one that you want to open.
+This step is done during the install phase.
+You will have to provide the paths to the folders that you want to search into.

 If you close the terminal but do not stop your tmux session, the next time you use sessionizer it will open your project back up (if you search for it with